Supply side policies are government attempts to increase productivity and shift aggregate supply (AS) to the right.

 - However this is not necessarily true, lower taxes do not always increase work incentives (e.g. if income effect outweighs substitution effect).
 Firms may not invest the increased profit but give to shareholders or save.
 See: Cutting corporation tax.

 Labour markets can be deregulated through policies such as

-If it is cheaper to hire and fire workers, it encourages firms to take on workers, creating more employment opportunities.
+If it is cheaper to hire and fire workers, the argument is that it encourages firms to take on workers in the first place, creating more employment opportunities.

 5. Reducing the power of trades unions